 As a GOBC Intern, you will work alongside the Get Outside BC Coordinators deliver this year’s camp and help support and facilitate participants in Phases II, III, and IV.You will influence and inspire the program through all four phases!

-Click to download a GOBC Intern application, Kimberley, Port Alberni, Kelowna.
+Click to download a GOBC Intern application: Kimberley, Kelowna, Port Alberni.

 Get Outside BC wouldn't be possible without generous financial contributions from BC Parks and Mountain Equipment Co-op.
-We also wish to thank Parks Canada and the Hamber Foundation for their in-kind and financial support.
+We also wish to thank Parks Canada, Vancouver Foundation, and the Hamber Foundation for their in-kind and financial support.

 Additional support from: